coalhakaar/coalhakaar/README.md

 # About Me
-I'm a web developer.
+I'm primarily a web developer.
 I haven't done anything web dev related in close to a year, so I'm horrible at it right now.
-Sometimes I make roblox games.
+Sometimes I make roblox games, and sometimes I make "useless" apps

 ## I'm learning
 - C++